 Students and employees are responsible for tickets received on their vehicles and all family vehicles while parked on campus.

 You can appeal a parking violation that you feel was issued in error.
-Appeals must be made within ten days of receiving the violation.
-You can appeal the violation using the online appeals link, via e-mail, mail or by coming by the office.
-If appealing a violation, you must include the following information: ticket number, employee or student ID number and the reason for your appeal.
+Appeals must be made within ten (10) days of receiving the violation.
+You can appeal the violation using the online appeals link.
+If appealing a violation, you must include the following information: ticket number, vehicle license plate number, employee or student ID number and the reason for your appeal.

-Contact the Parking Operations office by filing out the Special events parking request form well in advance of the event to determine and plan for the parking needs of your event.
+Contact the Parking and Transportation office by filing out the Special Events Parking Request Form well in advance of the event to determine and plan for the parking needs of your event.